-UPDATE 2018 – the article below was originally posted in 2013, and a lot of terminology and practices, particularly in SEO, have moved on apace since then, but the general principles still hold true today…
+UPDATE 2019 – the article below was originally posted in 2013, and a lot of terminology and practices, particularly in SEO (do we even talk about PageRank any more?
+Remember those PR toolbars?
+Remember toolbars!?!), have moved on apace since then, but the general principles still hold true today…

 A lot of the time, when discussing SEO, we talk about avoiding “unnatural” practices.
 We tend to really focus on not doing anything out of the ordinary to try to influence the search engines.